-Wood is a primary product of the forest.
-It is used to build houses, furniture, flooring, shipping containers, and many other products.
-It is also used to produce the pulp needed for making paper.
+The forestry and forest products industry is focused on wood and its uses.
+Wood is used to build houses, furniture, flooring, shipping containers, and many other products.
+Forest products also include wood pulp, which is used in making paper.
 Wood used to make commercial products is referred to as lumber.
-There are many steps, or lumbering processes, that must occur in order to turn a tree into a commercial product.
-These steps include the harvesting and removal of trees, the conversion of the raw material into finished products, and the marketing and distribution of these products.
-This article primarily focuses on the lumbering industry.
+Among the steps that occur to turn a tree into a commercial product are harvesting and removing trees, converting the raw material into finished products, and marketing and distributing these products.

 Most of the nation's lumber production comes from commercial forests, and of that, 91 percent of wood harvested comes from privately owned forests.
 Forest products account for about 4 percent of the U.S. gross domestic product (GDP).
 The American Forest and Paper Association (AF&PA) reports that member companies produce more than 75 percent of pulp, paper, paper-based packaging, and wood-building materials consumed in the United States.
 Forestry and the forest products industry employs more than 900,000 workers in a wide range of jobs in 47 states.

 Professions in the forestry and forest products industry include foresters and forestry technicians who plant and tend trees; forest scientists who work to protect forests from fire, insects, and diseases, and manage forests so only selected types and numbers of trees are moved; loggers or timber fallers who harvest trees; graders who sort the felled trees according to quality, size, and type of wood; and manufacturing workers who convert raw lumber into finished wood products for consumers to buy and use.